 - 1. Approved men's attire includes polo style shirts, collared shirts, slacks/ khakis and denim pants. - a.
 Approved women's attire includes blouses, polo-style shirts, slacks/khakis, skirts/dresses, denim pants, capris and leggings (under other attire). - b.
 Organization t-shirts may be worn which reflect the organizational meeting of that day. - c.
 Attire that positively promotes UHCOP may also be worn. - Example: UHCOP Logo Shirts (Phi Lambda Sigma) - 2.
-Professional dress must be followed for all Internship/Job Interviews, Regional/ practice sites will supersede this policy.

-National Meetings, IPPE and APPE.
-Additional requirements for individual rotation
+Professional dress must be followed for all Internship/Job Interviews, Regional/ National Meetings, IPPE and APPE.
+Additional requirements for individual rotation - a.
+Female students may wear skirts, dresses, or dress slacks with appropriate close-toed shoes.
+Leggings are not per- mitted. - b.
+Male students must wear a tie, collared shirt, dress slacks, socks and appropriate shoes. - c.
+Nametags will be worn in the HBSB2 building at all times. - d.
+White coats will be worn for all internship activities and seminars in the HSBS2 building. - e.
+Students not complying with the dress code will be sent home. - 3.
+On lab days, students should follow dress codes specified by instructor/syllabus. - 4.
+Organizations that wish to have a dress day dedicated to a certain event must notify Pharmacy Council ahead of time.
+Ex: National Wear Red Day, Fraternity Pledging Activities - 5.
+The following dress code regulations should be followed at all times.